mburger-stsci/MESSENGERuvvs/docs/index.rst

 Reporting Issues
 ================
-This project is hosted on github at `atomicdataMB
+This project is hosted on github at `MESSENGERuvvs
-<https://github.com/mburger-stsci/atomicdataMB>`_.
+<https://github.com/mburger-stsci/MESSENGERuvvs>`_.
 Please report bugs or make
 comments there.

 Contributing